Markham-Square-Ventures/marketing-site-2/source/_pages/development-leverage.md

     [
       "fa-gem",
       "Quality you'll love",
-      "It's not our first rodeo – our years of experience will make your designs shine.", ],
+      "It's not our first rodeo – our years of experience will make your projects shine.", ],
     [
       "fa-infinity",